 Does it matter what my BA is in?

-There is no preference given toward students who took their BA in business related fields.
+No. There is no preference given to students who took their BA in business related fields.
 The program is open to students who have taken their undergraduate degrees in all areas of natural sciences, social sciences, and liberal arts.
 The only significant difference is that students who took their undergraduate degrees in unrelated fields may have to complete other prerequisites that are not credited toward the degree.

 Do I need a graduate degree to apply to the program?